 - Melt butter and make sure it is just warm, not hot.

 - In a medium bowl, whisk egg yolks with lemon juice and spices until smooth.

 - Put the bowl with the egg yolks on top of a small pan of boiling water (make sure the bowl doesn't touch the water) or in a double boiler.

-- Whisk the egg yolks constantly while slowly adding the melted butter in.
+- Immediately whisk the egg yolks constantly while slowly adding the melted butter in.

-- Once well incorporated, continue to whisk for 2-3 minutes (approx) until it starts to thicken.
+- Once well incorporated, continue to whisk for 2-3 minutes (approximately) until it starts to thicken.

 - Use immediately, or remove from heat and cover until serving.